-The electrical and mechanical rooms are heated by 500 and 1750 watt wall baseboard heaters respectively.
+The electrical and mechanical rooms are heated by 500- and 1,750-watt wall baseboard heaters, respectively.
 Ventilating in the electrical and mechanical rooms is provided by a Penn Dome BB45 roof exhaust fan.
 A Penn Dome XQ60 roof exhaust fan provides ventilation for the washroom.

 The plant area is heated by a Dravo Hastings LU-215 gas roof top unit.
 Temperature adjustment is accomplished by rotating a burner flame control at the unit.
 There is also a switch in the control room to change between summer and winter mode.
-The same area is ventilated by two (2) floor level exhaust fans located on the east and west walls of the bay area (each fan is rated at 1185 rpm at 4100 cfm).
-In addition, there are six (6) roof top fans.
-Three of the fans (rated at 1650 rpm and 795 cfm each) are connected to the raw tank, the clarifier/filter feed tank and sludge holding tank.
+The same area is ventilated by two floor level exhaust fans located on the east and west walls of the bay area (each fan is rated at 1,185 rpm at 4,100 cubic feet per minute [cfm]).
+In addition, there are six roof top fans.
+Three of the fans (rated at 1,650 rpm and 795 cfm each) are connected to the raw tank, the clarifier/filter feed tank, and sludge holding tank.
 These are two speed fans.
-The remaining three (3) fans are located on the roof at the south end, middle and southeast ends of the plant.
-These fans are rated at 475 rpm/9035 cfm, 945 rpm/4070 cfm, and 945 rpm/4070 cfm respectively.
+The remaining three fans are located on the roof at the south end, middle, and southeast ends of the plant.
+These fans are rated at 475 rpm/9,035 cfm, 945 rpm/4,070 cfm, and 945 rpm/4,070 cfm, respectively.
 Exhaust fan and roof fan controls are located on the west wall of the air compressor room.
 Operation of fans during plant operations are detailed in the LCLTF operating procedures.